Misdiagnosis & Delayed Diagnosis

 When you see a medical professional, you expect to receive a prompt and accurate diagnosis of your injury or illness.
 Diagnosing a condition means identifying its cause, nature, and severity so it can be treated effectively.

 Despite the importance of diagnostic accuracy, diagnostic errors negatively affect millions of Americans every year.
 If you suffered harm due to a misdiagnosis or delayed diagnosis, you might be able to recover compensation through a medical malpractice claim.
-Contact the dedicated medical malpractice lawyers of Eisenberg, Rothweiler, Winkler, Eisenberg & Jeck, P.C. to learn more about your options in a free case review.
+Contact the dedicated Philadelphia medical malpractice lawyers of Eisenberg, Rothweiler, Winkler, Eisenberg & Jeck, P.C. to learn more about your options in a free case review.

 What Constitutes a Misdiagnosis?